Our Team

 Our Board of Directors and Project Teams are led by Teach Access members from industry, advocacy, and academia.

 Kate Sonka has served as the Executive Director of Teach Access since 2019.
-She holds a Master’s degree in Bilingual/Bicultural Education from DePaul University and has worked in higher education since 2009.
+She holds a Master’s degree in Bilingual/Bicultural Education from DePaul University.

-Leslie Johnson joined Teach Access as the Project Coordinator in February 2022.
-As Project Coordinator, Leslie is responsible for leading many of the Teach Access projects and supporting organizational needs.
+Leslie Johnson joined Teach Access in February 2022.
+As Program and Operations Manager, Leslie is responsible for leading many of the Teach Access projects and supporting organizational needs.

 Leslie has 10 years of experience working in Higher Education, with 8 years in Higher Education Disability Services.
 Prior to joining Teach Access, Leslie served as a Teach Access volunteer from her role at Michigan State University (MSU) as Assistant Director of the MSU Resource Center for Persons with Disabilities (RCPD).
 In her MSU RCPD role, Leslie led efforts to increase accessibility on campus and managed all Assistive Technology purchases, adoption, and training.